semgrep/semgrep-docs/docs/contributing/contributing-rules.md

     - `performance`
 - Include the `technology` field.
 This is usually the library or framework the rule is targeting, for example `django`.
 If it's for the language itself, use only the language name, for example `python`.
 - Include the `references` field.
 References can provide additional context to users of the rule.
 It is good practice to include at least one reference for each rule.
-- The use of the YAML multiline string operator `>-` when rule messages span multiple lines.
-This presents the best-looking rule message in the command-line.

 Rule examples:
 - [python.lang.security.deserialization.avoid-pyyaml-load.yaml](https://semgrep.dev/orgs/-/editor/r/python.lang.security.deserialization.avoid-pyyaml-load.avoid-pyyaml-load)